-Federal annuitants are not required to enroll in Medicare Part B (or Part A) in order to be covered under the FEHB Program nor are their FEHB benefits reduced if they do not have Medicare Part B (or Part A).
+Federal annuitants are not required to enroll in Medicare Part B in order to be covered under the FEHB Program nor are their FEHB benefits reduced if they do not have Medicare Part B.

-Temporary continuation of coverage (TCC) for employees or family member who lose eligibility for FEHB coverage includes one free 31-day extension of coverage and may include a second.
+Temporary continuation of coverage (TCC) for employees or family members who lose eligibility for FEHB coverage includes one free 31-day extension of coverage and may include a second.
 How these are coordinated has been clarified; notification and election requirements have also been clarified.